trivisa-itihasa/SimpleCustomDiscs/README.md

 # SimpleCustomDiscs
-Spigot plugin which adds discs and music you uploaded to server.
+Spigot plugin that allows to you to upload music to Minecraft server and listen to it in-game with disc.